 ½ cup sugar

-if you don’t want to use regular sugar, and leave out the other ½ cup sugar)
+(Note: you can try substituting 1 cup coconut sugar if you don’t want to use regular sugar, and leave out the other ½ cup sugar)

 As many chocolate chips as you want (1 ½ cups)